 Help create a whole new way

 To transform children’s healthcare and create a whole new way to treat sick children worldwide, we need the support of partners who share our commitment to this vision.
 Your support would provide critical infrastructure, enabling the Research Institute to become the hospital’s scientific engine room, raising the bar for its clinical services, and setting a new standard worldwide.

 Your generosity will ensure that scientific discoveries and breakthroughs are translated into better, more effective interventions and treatments for children everywhere.

-The Department of Paediatrics is undertaking groundbreaking research into medicines that can transform the lives of children living with diseases such as diabetes.
+The Department of Paediatrics undertakes groundbreaking research into medicines that can transform the lives of children living with diseases such as diabetes.
 The majority of research is undertaken through clinics with patients, translating laboratory research into real, pragmatic and effective treatments for children.